Hundreds of skiers, snowboarders kick off season at Roundtop

 HARRISBURG, Pa.
-(WHTM) – Hundreds of skiers and snowboarders from Pennsylvania and surrounding states kicked off the season at Roundtop Mountain Resort Saturday.
+(WHTM) – Hundreds of skiers and snowboarders from Pennsylvania and surrounding states kicked off the season Saturday at Roundtop Mountain Resort.

 “It’s opening season!
-I’ve been waiting on this day all year long,” said Andrew Ager, from Pasadena, Maryland.
+I’ve been waiting on this day all year long,” said Andrew Ager, of Pasadena, Maryland.

 The resort doesn’t usually open until after Thanksgiving, but skiers were thrilled to hit the slopes a few weeks early.

-Resort staff says while these last few cold nights may have been a bother to some, it’s what allowed them to make enough snow to get the season started.
+Resort staffers say while these last few cold nights may have been a bother to some, it’s what allowed them to make enough snow to get the season started.

-“I didn’t think we’d be out here right now so it’s pretty cool,” said Pechart.
+“I didn’t think we’d be out here right now, so it’s pretty cool,” Pechart said.

 “I’m looking forward to doing new things on my skis,” said Powell.